rowanz/hellaswag/README.md

 # hellaswag
-HellaSwag: Can a Machine Really /Finish/ Your Sentence?
+HellaSwag: Can a Machine _Really_ Finish Your Sentence?

 This repo contains code and data for HellaSwag.
 If you like this paper, please cite us: